 Accurate and complete depreciation records are basic to reliable farm income tax reporting and good tax management.
-Depreciation and cost recovery must be reported on Form 4562.
-A complete depreciation and cost recovery record is needed to supplement Form 4562.
-It is not necessary to file the complete list of items included in the taxpayer's depreciation and cost recovery schedules.
+Depreciation and cost recovery must be reported on Form 4562, Depreciation and Amortization.
+A complete depreciation and cost recovery record is needed to supplement Form 4562; however, it is not necessary to file the complete list of items included in the taxpayer's depreciation and cost recovery schedules.